CMU-DL-Systems/hw3/README.md

 # Homework 3
 Public repository and stub/testing code for Homework 3 of 10-714.
+Python version: 3.7